ctu-vras/multirobot-calibration/README.md

  - robot_fcn, config_fcn, dataset_fcn, folder and saveInfo are mandatory and each takes one argument
  - bounds_fcn, loadDHFolder are optional and take one argument
- - approaches, chains, loadDHArgs are optinal and takes multiple argument delimited by ',' (comma)
+ - approaches, chains, jointTypes, loadDHArgs are optinal and takes multiple argument delimited by ',' (comma)
  - dataset_params is optional and takes one argument.
 But if you want more arguments just write them in another columns (each argument in new column)

 If you have everything prepared just type in matlab console 'loadTasksFromFile('tasks.csv')'.
 (You must have at least [Utils](Utils) folder in Matlab path).